rouzki/URL-NLP/README.md

 │       └───models                          # Directory containing Bert type model finetuned used for inference │
-├───preprocessing                           # Folder containing code used for preprocessing │       EDA.ipynb                            # some Exploratory Data Analaysis on the data │       preprocess.py                        # script to run preprocessing │       preprocess_urls.ipynb                # notebook used
+├───preprocessing                           # Folder containing code used for preprocessing │       preprocess.py                        # script to run preprocessing │       preprocess_urls.ipynb                # notebook used
 │